New producer? Master the fundamentals of electronic music production by completing 4 projects in 4 weeks. Learn more here.

 Stage 2 is titled Exponential Learning because that’s exactly what happens.
 You acquire knowledge, develop skills, and improve as a producer at exponential speed.
 Here’s an illustration (I know the line is not an exponential curve, but you get the idea):

 It’s an exciting time in your journey as a producer for many reasons.
-Your eyes are opened to some of the possibilities or the limitless freedom that electronic music production presents.
+Your eyes are opened to the limitless freedom that electronic music production presents.
 You listen to tracks you made a few weeks earlier and notice how much you’ve improved since.

-During this stage, at least in the early months, you’ll be improving week over week if you put in the effort and follow the 4 key disciplines I’ve outlined below.
+During this stage, at least in the early months, you’ll be improving week over week if you put in the time and effort.

 Key discipline 1: Learning the fundamentals